rh-mobb/aro-workshop-content/aro-content/100-setup/1-environment.md

 ## The Workshop Environment You Are Using

+!!! info "This workshop is best experienced in person with the Red Hat team guiding you through the content in a hosted workshop account.
+If you have stumbled across this workshop and wish to attempt it solo, we recommend creating a cluster via [this quickstart](https://mobb.ninja/docs/quickstart-aro/){:target='_blank'} and then skipping to the **Access Your Cluster** section of the workshop."

 Your workshop environment consists of several components which have been pre-configured and are ready to use.
 This includes a [Microsoft Azure](https://azure.microsoft.com/en-us/){:target="_blank"} account, an [Azure Red Hat OpenShift](https://azure.microsoft.com/en-us/products/openshift/){:target="_blank"} cluster, and many other supporting resources.

 To access your working environment, you'll need to log into the [Microsoft Azure portal](https://portal.azure.com){:target="_blank"}.
 Use your provided username with `@rhcsbb.onmicrosoft.com`.
 If you use the Azure portal regularly and it already knows a set of credentials for you, it's probably a good idea to use an Incognito window for this task, it should obviate the need to log out of an existing session.